Phone scammers sometimes lure potential victims into running up heft phone charges through the use of "one-ring hang-ups."

 Returning a 'one-ring' foreign call will enable scammers to download your contacts list and access your financial account information.

 The "one ring" telephone scam is similar in form to the venerable 809 area code scam in that both involve trying to dupe unwary phone customers into calling a foreign phone number in order to stick them with hefty charges.
-While the 809 scam involves sending pages, faxes, voicemails, or e-mail messages that supposedly relay important information (e.g., news about a distressed family member or a notification of prize winnings) in order to lure the recipient into calling a provided phone number, the "one ring" scam employs a simpler technique: the scammers place calls to blocks of phone numbers (sometimes with the use of robo-call devices), disconnect each call after a single ring, and hope that the owners of some of those numbers will be curious enough to call back:
+While the 809 scam involved sending pages, faxes, voicemails, or e-mail messages that supposedly relayed important information (e.g., news about a distressed family member or a notification of prize winnings) in order to lure the recipient into calling a provided phone number, the "one ring" scam employs a simpler technique -- the scammers place calls to blocks of phone numbers (sometimes with the use of robo-call devices), disconnect each call after a single ring, and hope that the owners of some of those numbers will be curious enough to call back:

 Dubbed "one-ring hang-ups," the scheme targets millions of mobile-phone lovers.
 Unscrupulous operators make thousands of random calls from normal phone lines, letting the phones ring once before hanging up.
 They count on inquisitive folk, or those anxious not to miss a single call, ringing back the number shown on their screens.

 Once hooked, the victims of the "one ring" scam are supposedly separated from their money through a variety of means: keeping them on the line for as long as possible while they rack up international call tolls, duping them into unknowingly calling premium-rate phone numbers (akin to the 900 Pay-Per-Call services), or enticing them into signing up for pricey services, as described in a May 2019 alert issued by the Federal Communications Commission (FCC):